-4.2 Initial Tetrahedralization.
-As we can see from the fitting algorithm, a good initial basis will save a lot of time in performing recursive refinement and local fitting.
+As we can see from the fitting algorithm, a good initial basis will save a lot of time of performing recursive refinement and local fitting.
 More important, it can help to preserve geometric features of the original volume datasets.
 Essentially, there should be more primary knots distributed in the region containing features.
 Therefore, the dataset will undergo a preprocessing stage before fitting.

-First, we have to find the proper tetrahedralization of the point sets.
+First we have to find the proper tetrahedralization of the point sets.
 We perform the Delaunay tetrahedralization of the point set.
-Now, we have to consider how to remove those tetrahedra which are outside the actual object.
-We place a ball at every point, whose radius is equal to the shortest distance from this point to its adjacent neighboring vertices.
-Then, we perform the union of balls to obtain an occupancy map, which can roughly indicate the boundary of the actual object.
-Figure 6(b) illustrates the occupancy map of the samples of the spx dataset.
-Third, we check each tetrahedron to see if all of the center points of its six edges are inside this occupancy map.
+Now we have to consider how to remove those tetrahedra which are outside the actual object.
+We place a ball at every point, whose radius is equal to the shortest distance from this point to its one-ring neighbors.
+Then, we perform the union of balls to obtain an occupancy map, which can roughly indicates the boundary of the actual object.
+Figure 8(a) illustrates the occupancy map of the point set of the spx dataset.
+Third, we check each tetrahedron to see if all the center points of its six edges are inside this occupancy map.
 If not, this tetrahedron is clipped away.
-From Fig. 6(c), we can see that all of the outside tetrahedra are removed and the final tetrahedralization of the point set is obtained.
+Figure 8(b) shows the occupancy map and the Delaunay tetrahedralization together, where we can see some of tetrahedra are outside the occupancy map.
+From Figure 8(c), we can see that all the outside tetrahedra are removed and the final tetrahedralization of the point set is obtained.
 In this paper, we consider the fact that the real datasets to be fitted are usually densely sampled.
 This algorithm does not work well for very scattered datasets.
-Note that this preprocessing is done to produce a tetrahedral domain, not to generate the tetrahedralization of the object.
-The domain tetrahedralization should be much coarser than the tetrahedralization of the object, as shown in Fig. 6(c).
+Note that, this preprocessing is to produce a tetrahedral domain, not to generate the tetrahedralization of the object.
+The domain tetrahedralization should be much coarser than the tetrahedralization of the object as shown in Figure 8(c).